ArnaudLoos/HomeAssistant-Presentation/README.md

 * Speed of development - updates generally released bi-weekly
 * Number of integrations approaching 1,000
 * Runs on Raspberry Pi, Synology NAS, or any computer running python
-* Not dependent on cloud services (most components), all data stored locally in sqllite DB
+* Not dependent on cloud services (many components), all data stored locally in sqllite DB
 * Ability to use disparate hardware
 * Can work in conjunction with hubs from other manufacturers.
 Add HA in front of Smartthings
 * Integrates with Amazon Echo, Google Assistant, and HomeKit for voice
 * Helpful community - active [Discord](https://discord.gg/c5DvZ4e) channel and [Forum](https://community.home-assistant.io/)
-* Has an [iOS app](https://home-assistant.io/docs/ecosystem/ios/), or easily accessible through a responsive [web interface](https://home-assistant.io/docs/frontend/mobile/)
+* [iOS app](https://home-assistant.io/docs/ecosystem/ios/), or easily accessible through a responsive [web interface](https://home-assistant.io/docs/frontend/mobile/)

 <br>